ArendPeter/GameMakerGuide/docs/11_Platformer_TilesAndNineSlice/1_Tiles.md

 ![](../../images/platformer/tiles_separation.png)

+## Make ground invisible

+You may have noticed that I made the solid art a boring flat color for this one.
+That's because I intended to make them invisible.
+Click into ``oGround`` and uncheck the visible box to do this

+Making the ground invisible let's me separate the functionality of the ground from the visuals.
+I can make the visuals whatever I want using tiles, but at the same time I still have full control over where to place the solids by adding invisible ground objects

 ## Placing The Tiles

 To place the tiles, go into the room, and make a new tile layer.
 Then you can select your tile asset

 Now you can just click the tiles, and place them on the tile layer 😊.
-But there's a few more tricks you should know so I'll go over those as well
+Since our ground objects are now invisible, make sure you place tiles under all of the ground objects so that the player doesn't hit any surprises 😉

 ![](../../images/platformer/tile_placement.gif)

+There's a few more tricks you should know so I'll go over those as well

 ### Brush Size